What is Pelvic Inflammatory Disease?

-Sexually Transmitted Diseases (STDs) that are due to bacteria (rather than viruses) are a common cause of PID.
+Sexually Transmitted Diseases (STDs) due to bacteria (rather than viruses) are a common cause of PID.
 These include chlamydia, mycoplasma genitalium, and gonorrhea.

-In addition, bacteria that naturally occur in the vaginal canal (such as Gardnerella vaginalis, Streptococcus agalactiae, or Haemophilus influenza) may also cause PID if they penetrate through the cervix into the uterus.
+In addition, bacteria that naturally occur in the vaginal canal (Gardnerella vaginalis, Streptococcus agalactiae, or Haemophilus influenza) may also cause PID if they penetrate through the cervix into the uterus.

 Signs and Symptoms of Pelvic Inflammatory Disease

 The signs and symptoms of PID may be pretty subtle, which means they can be easily missed.
 Some women remain asymptomatic until the infection is quite advanced, meaning considerable damage may already have been done.